 -full-frame camera and lens

 The only item, which needs careful weighting is the sleeping bag: Should I go with the down sleeping bag or the synthetic one.
-Each one has it's advantages but considering the possibly very wet Scottish weather I'll use the synthetic sleeping bag.
-Besides being slightly heavier, bulkier and less warming, its capability to keep me warm even when the sleeping bag is wet, is the decisive factor.
+Each one has it's advantages especially considering the possibly very wet Scottish weather, where a synthetic sleeping bag might come handy.
+However, being slightly heavier, bulkier and less warming, I decide on taking the risk and going with the down sleeping bag.